JerryI/wl-localpackages/README.md

 Get["JerryI`LPM`"];
 ```

-or get/paste this single file to your project:
+or get/paste **this single file** to your project:

 ```
 https://raw.githubusercontent.com/JerryI/wl-localpackages/main/Kernel/LPM.wl
 ```

+No updates are expected or breaking changes